metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/token2022-payment.md

 - **Mint**: The address of the mint account defining the SPL Token we want to pay with.
 - **Destination Associated Token Address (ATA)**: The address of the associated token account to send the tokens to.
 We can get this address by finding the Associated Token Address PDA using the **Token Mint** attribute and the address of any wallet that should receive these tokens.

-{% dialect-switcher title="Set up a Candy Machine using the Token Payment guard" %}
+{% dialect-switcher title="Set up a Core Candy Machine using the Token Payment guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}